Ocular Oncology Research

 Advanced treatment for eye cancer

-The Henry Ford Department of Ophthalmology, in conjunction with the Josephine Ford Cancer Institute, has extensive experience in eye cancer treatment, including rare types such as ocular melanoma and retinoblastoma.
+The Henry Ford Department of Ophthalmology, in conjunction with the Henry Ford Cancer Institute, has extensive experience in eye cancer treatment, including rare types such as ocular melanoma and retinoblastoma.
 In addition, our team works closely with Henry Ford Medical Group physicians in other departments, providing multidisciplinary, coordinated care for those patients who need it.
 Our patients have access to advanced diagnostic tests and treatment, and if eligible, related clinical trials.